twota/terms-of-service-and-privacy-policy/README.md

 6.2 Profile Visibility

-All information, photos, and details that user provide to create their profiles — including but not limited to name, age, gender, preferences, and biography — are publicly visible to other users within the “Twota” app, in accordance with each user's privacy settings and applicable laws.
+All information, photos, and details that users provide to create their profiles — including but not limited to name, age, gender, preferences, and biography — are publicly visible to other users within the “Twota” app, in accordance with each user's privacy settings and applicable laws.
 Users are advised not to include sensitive personal or contact information in their profiles, as such information may be visible to other users.

 6.3 Prohibited Content